OmarHawashi2013/LazyWIN/README.md

 # LazyWIN
-LazeWIN is a tool that help you in the normal daily tasks.
+LazeWIN is a bunch of tools that help you in the normal daily tasks.

 first tool (Ghost Mouse):